 Nicole also recently went on a road trip to Orlando and did not receive any calls or messages during the ride.
 When she arrived, she restarted her phone and received all the messages that she missed while she was in the car.

-Other than these recent incidents, Nicole said she hasn’t had much trouble with calls or texts with her 4G LTE service.
+Other than these recent incidents, Nicole said she hasn’t had much trouble with calls or texts with her service.

 Data speed is important for everything from web browsing to streaming music.

-That’s a decent average, especially if you stream video on a service like Netflix or YouTube.
+That’s a decent download speed average, especially if you stream video on a service like Netflix or YouTube.

-Nicole has been a MetroPCS and Metro by T-Mobile customer for 18 years and she’s had plenty of interactions with customer service.
+Nicole has been a MetroPCS and Metro by T-Mobile customer for over 18 years, and she’s had plenty of interactions with the company’s customer support staff.
 She says:

 Team Clark member Chelsea also has Metro by T-Mobile and has had some billing issues.

-She’s contacted customer service multiple times for some refunds.
-Although her problem was eventually resolved, she had to be persistent about her problem in order for the company to fix it.
+She says she’s contacted Customer Support multiple times for some refunds.
+Although Chelsea’s problem was eventually resolved, she had to be persistent to get the company to fix the problem.

-Metro by T-Mobile offers dependable and affordable service on a Big 4 network, plus in-person customer service at its stores.
+Metro by T-Mobile offers dependable and affordable service on a major network, plus customer service online via chat, over the phone and in-person at its stores.

 If you’re looking for other options, Mint Mobile and Republic Wireless are also mobile virtual network operators (MVNOs) that run on T-Mobile’s network and offer competitive low-cost cell phone plans.